wink-link/winklink-doc/docs/en/deploy.md

 ### Required Environment

-WINKLink node relies on a running MySQL instance.
+WINkLink node relies on a running MySQL instance.
 Developers can use the system package manager or Docker of the target environment to deploy a MySQL instance.

 ::: tip
 Here we assume that the username and the password for the MySQL instance deployed locally are `root:root` respectively.
 Please use a strong password or other verification methods in the production environment.
 :::

-WINKLink node is written in Java language and requires JRE/JDK environment.
+WINkLink node is written in Java language and requires JRE/JDK environment.
 It is recommended to use Oracle JDK8.

-WINKLink node requires a nodejs environment.
+WINkLink node requires a nodejs environment.
 You need to install Nodejs(npm) >= 10.0.

 ### Access Executable Program for the Node

-Developers can download from [Github Release](https://github.com/wink-link/winklink/releases) page the latest version of WINKLink node executable `node-v1.0.jar`。
+Developers can download from [Github Release](https://github.com/wink-link/winklink/releases) page the latest version of WINkLink node executable `node-v1.0.jar`。

 TODO: 未发布版本